ElsevierSoftwareX/SOFTX_2019_370/README.md

 [![travis](https://travis-ci.org/bjpop/HiTIME-CPP.svg?branch=master)](https://travis-ci.org/bjpop/HiTIME-CPP)

-# HiTIME-CPP
+# HiTIME

-HiTIME-CPP is a program for identifying twin-ion signals in [Liquid chromatography-mass spectrometry (LCMS)](https://en.wikipedia.org/wiki/Liquid_chromatography%E2%80%93mass_spectrometry) data.
+HiTIME is a program for identifying twin-ion signals in [Liquid chromatography-mass spectrometry (LCMS)](https://en.wikipedia.org/wiki/Liquid_chromatography%E2%80%93mass_spectrometry) data.
-HiTIME-CPP is designed to be integrated with existing analysis pipelines, such as those created with [OpenMS](https://www.openms.de/).
+HiTIME is designed to be integrated with existing analysis pipelines, such as those created with [OpenMS](https://www.openms.de/).

-HiTIME-CPP filters twin-ion signals in LCMS data.
+HiTIME filters twin-ion signals in LCMS data.
 This process re-weights each data point to a Z-score of how well the point matches an idealised twin-ion signal versus alternative ion signatures.

-  * `hitime-score`: takes an [mzML](https://en.wikipedia.org/wiki/Mass_spectrometry_data_format#mzML) file as input and produces an mzML file as output.
+  * The `hitime` program takes an [mzML](https://en.wikipedia.org/wiki/Mass_spectrometry_data_format#mzML) file as input and produces an mzML file as output.
 Intentsity values in the input file which correspond to the lower mass in a twin-ion peak are retained and scored highly in the output, all other intensities are downweighted towards zero.

 ## License